inpe-cdsr/catalog/README.md

 - `/var/www/html/datastore`: this folder should contain all static files that Nginx will serve, such as quicklooks and TIFFs.

-Environment variables file is named `./env/nginx.env` and its variables are:
+Environment variables file is named as `./env/nginx.env` and its variables are:

 - `NGINX_HOST`: host name where the Nginx will run, such as `my.server.com`;

-- `NGINX_PORT`: which port Nginx will run, such as `80` or `8080`.
+- `NGINX_PORT`: which port Nginx will run inside the container, such as `80` or `8080`.

 #### dgi_catalog_portal

 [dgi_catalog_portal](https://github.com/dgi-catalog/dgi-catalog-frontend) is a service that contains all front-end application.
 You can build its Docker image [here](https://github.com/dgi-catalog/dgi-catalog-frontend#run-the-application-inside-a-docker-image).

-Environment variables file is named `./env/portal.env` and its variables are:
+Environment variables file is named as `./env/portal.env` and its variables are:

 - `URL_GEOSERVER`: [Geoserver](https://hub.docker.com/r/kartoza/geoserver/) URL that Nginx serves;